xamaztian/blinko/README.md

 - 🚀**Efficient and Fast** :Capture ideas instantly and store them as plain text for easy access, with full Markdown support for quick formatting and seamless sharing.

-- 💡**Lightweight Architecture with Heavy Lifting** :Built with Tauri, Blinko offers a sleek, lightweight architecture that delivers robust performance while maintaining exceptional speed and efficiency.
+- 💡**Lightweight architecture with multi-platform support** :Built with Tauri, Blinko features a clean and lightweight architecture that delivers robust performance while maintaining exceptional speed and efficiency, with native support for multi-platform deployment including macOS, Windows, Android, and Linux.

 - 🔓**Open for Collaboration** :As an open-source project, Blinko invites contributions from the community.
 All code is transparent and available on GitHub, fostering a spirit of collaboration and constant improvement.